Frequently asked questions

 A globally accepted definition of sustainability was formulated by the Brundtland Commission.
 It states that sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

 PUBLICA’s main task is to protect against or mitigate the economic consequences of old age, disability and death for its insured members, having due regard to the legal and economic environment (Federal Act of 25 June 1982 on Occupational Old Age, Survivors’ and Invalidity Pension Provision BVG/OPA, minimum interest rate, conversion rate, performance of the financial markets).
 Because it adheres to the Brundtland approach to sustainability, PUBLICA integrates ESG criteria into its investment process, meaning that it explicitly takes account of environmental, social and corporate governance risks when implementing its strategic asset allocations.
 PUBLICA’s approach to sustainability within its investment activities falls under what it terms «responsible investment».

-- It is formulated in a holistic fashion, so that as far as possible all asset classes can be taken into account.
+- They are formulated in a holistic fashion, so that as far as possible all asset classes can be taken into account.

-- It is integrated into and thus forms part of the investment process.
+- They are integrated into and thus form part of the investment process.

 Inrate AG submits its recommendations to the members of the Investment Committee.
 Voting rights are exercised on the basis of a majority decision and published on the PUBLICA website following the company general meetings concerned.